dazoakley/eck-kibana-bug/README.md

-# Kibana HA bug...
+# Kibana bug...

-If we have more than one replica of a kibana instance, we get stuck in a login loop - i.e. we can't login.
+You can't access kibana on ECK 0.9.0-rc3 via:

+- port-forward to the kibana pod (port 5601)
+- port-forward to the kibana service (port 5601)
+- the ingress

 To reproduce, simply run `./run_me.sh` and follow the instructions.